plaiseek/better_dodo_master/README.md

 The following script verifies the webpage JavaScript has not changed before starting.
 Use it wisely and don't be greedy.

+Read the 'Terms of Use' before not using this script, at your own risks.

  - Open the browser's console (Ctrl+Shift+K on Firefox)
  - Paste the code below
  - Tune `short_wait_range`, `long_wait_range` and `long_wait_prob` for a target efficiency (exceeding 70% is not recommended)